Self-Advocacy Toolkit

 • Offer realistic choices (what color bandaid, which arm, etc.)

-• Provide comfort items
+• Provide and surround child with familiar and other comfort items

 • Prepare toddlers for experiences shortly before they happen in language that is familiar to them